mavryk-network/LIGO/gitlab-pages/docs/tutorials/optimisation/optimisation.md

   - `ε` – the average instruction cost.
 * the amount of gas consumed at phases 5–6 is proportional to `size(storage)`.

 These approximations are not exactly true: real deserialisation gas consumption also depends on the inherent complexity of the code and data types, converting to a typed representation depends on the actual data and code being converted, and interpreter gas consumption is the sum of the instruction costs.
 However, such simplified formula makes it possible to lower the dimensionality of the problem and simplify analysis, while not losing much in terms of general trends.
-For detailed info on gas consumption, please refer to the [Tezos gas model description](https://gitlab.com/tezos/tezos/-/blob/52a074ab3eb43ad0087804b8521f36cb517f7c28/docs/whitedoc/gas_consumption.rst).
+For detailed info on gas consumption, please refer to the [Mavryk gas model description](https://gitlab.com/tezos/tezos/-/blob/52a074ab3eb43ad0087804b8521f36cb517f7c28/docs/whitedoc/gas_consumption.rst).

 According to our approximations, the formula for the total gas consumption would be:
 ```